10 ways to stop being a water waster

 - Stay off the bottle

 By many measures, bottled water is a scam.
 In most first-world countries, the tap water is provided by a government utility and is tested regularly.
 (You can look up your water in the National Tap Water Quality Database) Taste tests have shown that in many municipalities, tap water actually tastes better.
 Bottled water is not as well regulated and studies have shown that it is not even particularly pure.
 A four-year study of bottled water in the U.S. conducted by NRDC found that one-fifth of the 103 water products tested contained synthetic organic chemicals such as the neurotoxin xylene and the possible carcinogen and neurotoxin styrene.
-(Grist) Much bottled water doesn"t come from a "Artesian springs" and is just tap water anyhow.
-(Coca-Cola adds salt to its Dasani water to make it taste better, just like fast food.)
+(Grist) Much bottled water doesn't come from "Artesian springs" and is just tap water anyhow.
 Not only is it more expensive per gallon than gasoline, bottled water incurs a huge carbon footprint from its transportation, and the discarded bottles are a blight.
 It's no wonder that some people even think it's a sin.
 If you want to carry your water with you, get a bottle and fill it.
-(Look here for some advise on durable, non-toxic container options.)
+(Look here for some advice on durable, non-toxic container options.)
 If your water at home tastes funny, try an activated charcoal or ceramic filter.
 Here is a comparison of home-use water filters from Grist.
+One of our personal favorites is the Soma filter.

 - Go beyond the lawn